marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 ## Nonfiction

 - The Soul of a New Machine - Tracy Kidder (Pulitzer Prize for General Nonfiction)
+- How Big Things Get Done (The financial times - best books of 2023)

 ## Digital Circuits